 Every year we care for over 270,000 children, young people and their families and we lead research into children’s medicines, infection, inflammation and oncology.
 Later this summer we will open a purpose built hospital in the park next door to our current site.

 We know that a children’s hospital is different and that our job is more than just treating an illness.
 At Alder Hey we are here to look after a child and their family and that includes mums, dads, brothers and sisters.

 We treat everything from common illnesses to highly complex and specialist conditions from our main hospital site in Liverpool and across community sites and clinics throughout the North West.

 Our future – Alder Hey in the Park

 It’s an exciting time for Alder Hey.
-2014 is our 100th birthday and the last year we will operate from our current hospital site.
-Next year, we move to a brand new hospital in a park next to our existing site, and there’s nothing like it anywhere else in Europe.
+2014 was our 100th birthday and the last full year we will operate from our current hospital site.
+In summer 2015 we move to a brand new hospital in a park next to our existing site, and there’s nothing like it anywhere else in Europe.